 To become an armed PI in Washington State, you’ll need to be at least 21 years old and have a current firearms certificate from the state’s Criminal Justice Training Commission.

 Land yourself a job as a PI in Seattle—or, better yet, get your own PI agency up and running—and you’ll have a good shot at earning well in the six figures after you’ve had a chance to build a strong client list and a reputation as a trusted PI.
+The same goes for metro Portland.

-*May 2020 US Bureau of Labor Statistics Salary and Job Market Figures for Private Detectives and Investigators reflect state data, not school-specific information.
+May 2023 US Bureau of Labor Statistics Salary and Job Market Figures for Private Detectives and Investigators reflect state data, not school-specific information.
 Conditions in your area may vary.
-Data accessed September 2021.
+Data accessed November 2024.